kporras07/redmine_slack/README.md

 You should also configure "Get Slack replies threshold" parameter in the global plugin settings to the same amount of seconds between each cron run (e.g. if cron runs once per hour, time replies threshold should be 3600).

+In order to make this work, the bot needs to be added to the channels so that it can read the messages.

 # Features

 This plugin sends Slack notifications when you update issues or wiki entries.